-LeBron hopes NBA return can 'spread love throughout the world'
+LeBron Hopes NBA Return Can 'Spread Love Throughout The World'

 "We can't do that, we want to continue to keep our foot on the gas, continue to push forward, continue to spread love throughout America.

-"We are dealing with a lot of racism, a lot of social injustice, a lot of police brutality, not only in my neighbourhood, not only with black people, with people of colour and it's something that we want to continue to have people's ears open to.
+"We are dealing with a lot of racism, a lot of social injustice, a lot of police brutality, not only in my neighborhood, not only with black people, with people of color and it's something that we want to continue to have people's ears open to.

 "We have ears now, but we cannot stop putting our foot on the gas, as we've been doing for the last few months."